Seiko Matsuda: 2004–2008

-In April 2007, national television NHK broadcast her documentary program "Matsuda Seiko: Josei no Jidai no Monogatari" produced by herself.
+In April 2007, NHK broadcast her documentary "Matsuda Seiko: Josei no Jidai no Monogatari", produced by herself.
 A documentary program focused on her way of the life and women of the same generation who sympathize with it.
-The viewer rating was around 9.3%.
-In May 2007, she released her sixty-eighth single Namida ga Tada Koboreru dake.
-The single debuted at number 37 on the Oricon Weekly charts and sold over 700 copies.
-In June 2007, she released her forty-second original album Baby's Breath.
-The entire album has been written and composed by herself and at the same time it became her first completely self-produced album.
-The album debuted at number 19 on the Oricon weekly charts.
-In August 2007, she released her duet single Manatsu no Yoru no Yume with the Takashi Fujii.
-The song served as an image song to the sport event "Women's Volleyball World Grand Prix 2007".
-In September 2007, she released her forty-first home-video release, which includes footage from the live tour held on the same year.
-In November, she released her seventieth single Christmas no Yoru.
-It became her second Christmas themed single, for the first time 20 years.
-The single debut at number 34 on the Oricon Weekly charts and sold over 600 copies.
+The audience share was around 9.3%.
+In May, she released her sixty-eighth single "Namida ga Tada Koboreru dake".
+In June 2007, she released her forty-second original album "Baby's Breath".
+The entire album has been written and composed by herself, her first completely self-produced album.
+The album debuted at number 19.
+In August 2007, she released her duet single "Manatsu no Yoru no Yume" with Takashi Fujii.
+In September, she released her forty-first home-video release, which includes footage from the live tour held the same year.
+In November, she released her seventieth single "Christmas no Yoru".
+It was her second Christmas themed single, the first in 20 years.

-In April 2008, she released her seventieth-first single Hanabira May Kisetsu ni, fully written and produced by Seiko herself.
-The single debut at number 32 on the Oricon Weekly charts and sold 600 copies.
-In May 2008, she released her fortieth-third original album My pure Melody.
-It's her second original album to be fully written and produced by herself.
-The album track Hoshizora no Shita no Kimi he served as image song to the live-action version of the movie Grave of the Fireflies.
-The album debut at number 15 on the Oricon Weekly charts.
-In June 2008, she released her seventieth-second single Love is all.
-The song served as an image song to the sport event "Women's Volleyball World Grand Prix 2008".
-The single debut at number 32 on the Oricon Weekly charts and sold 7OO copies.
-On the same month, Seiko launched concert tour "Seiko Matsuda Concert Tour 2008 My pure melody", which lasted until August.
-In July 2008, was premiered live-action version of the Ghibli movie Hotaru no Haka, in which Seiko starred the role of Seita's mother, it became her first movie role for the first time in 7 years.
-In October, she released her seventieth-third single And Kagayaita Kisetsu.
-The single debut at number 30 on the Oricon Weekly charts and sold over 600 copies.
+In April 2008, she released her seventieth-first single "Hanabira May Kisetsu ni", fully written and produced by herself.
+In May, she released her fortieth-third original album "My pure Melody", her second original album to be fully written and produced by herself.
+The album track "Hoshizora no Shita no Kimi he" served as image song to the live-action version of the movie Grave of the Fireflies.
+In June, she released her seventieth-second single "Love is all".
+The same month, the "Seiko Matsuda Concert Tour 2008 My pure melody" launched, lasting until August.
+In July 2008, the live-action version of the Ghibli movie Grave of the Fireflies premiered, in which Seiko starred as Seita's mother, it became her first movie role in 7 years.
+In October, she released her seventieth-third single "Kagayaita Kisetsu".
 It became her last single to be released under Sony before moving back to Universal Music Japan.
-On the same month, she released her forty-third home-video release, which includes footage of the concert tour held on the same year.
+The same month, she released her forty-third home-video release, which includes footage of the concert tour held the same year.